RUSSIA: Imprisonment completed, citizenship stripped, awaiting deportation

 Another Muslim who met with others to read Nursi's works, Komil Odilov, was released in March 2019 after serving nine months of his two-year labour camp sentence.
 He will spend the eight years to 2027 under restricted freedom, which among other restrictions means that he is not allowed outside his own home between the hours of 10 PM at night and 6 AM in the morning (see below).

 Tortured in pre-trial detention, no arrests or prosecutions of torturersKim was held in pre-trial detention from December 2015 in Blagoveshchensk's Investigation Prison No. 1.
-While there, he was tortured, had his ribs broken, and suffered attempted rape.
+While there, he was tortured, had his ribs broken, and tried to inflict other forms of severe physical violence on him.
 "Thank God, they did not succeed", a fellow Muslim who wished to remain anonymous told Forum 18 on 31 October 2017.

 Immediately after Kim's December 2015 detention, "they put him in the so-called 'press hut', a special room where the necessary testimonies are beaten out [of inmates] by other detainees who are colluding with the prison administration", the Muslim stated.
 "They beat Kim very badly, so badly that they themselves were frightened – apparently the perpetrators overdid it.
 Naturally, he was not taken to hospital, because there everything would have been recorded.
 After this, he was not beaten so badly again, and was generally only threatened."